Accessibility links

 • Access rights for the account have been changed.

-• The token that CMS uses to access the account is broken or expired.
+• The token that Pangea uses to access the account is broken or expired.

 • The platform has blocked access because of security concerns.